exakat/php-dictionary/dictionary.rst

 Loops
 -----

-PHP supports several types of loops : for, while, do...while and foreach.
+A loop is a control structure that allows you to execute a block of code repeatedly based on a specified condition.
+Loops are essential for automating repetitive tasks and processing arrays or collections of data.
+PHP provides several types of loops, including: for, while, do...while and foreach.

+The most popular loop is foreach().

+Loops may hide in certain functions : for example, array_map() and array_walk() apply a method to every element in an array.

+Generators are closely related to the foreach() loop.

 .. code-block:: php